v-y-a-s/vrp_generator/README.md

-# VRP file generator for Octa Planner
+# VRP file generator for Opta Planner

 ## Instructions:

 1. Clone this repositroy.
 2. Make sure you have installed Node JS
 3. Open the direcotry and run npm install to download dependencies
-4. To run the server do node matrix_creator.js
+4. To run the server, open the directory and in cmd type => node matrix_creator.js
 5. Open a REST client
 6. VRP Generator is now listening at localhost:3000
-7. Post your data set in the below JSON format mentioned in apit_test.rest using rest client.
+7. Post your data set in the JSON format payload mentioned in apit_test.rest using rest client.
 8. The output VRP file is stored as D:/res/problems_usa_zekleer+timestemamp.vrp
 9. open this path, get the .vrp file and feed it to the CVRP solver in opta planner.
 10. Check if it satisfies the required output 👍